CoffeePerry/mercury-py/README.md

 # mercury-py
-A set of Python based microservices that allow to manage scheduled emails' sending.
+A Python based microservice that allow to manage scheduled emails' sending.